matoanbach/RHCSA/Sample Exams/largeone.md

 53. On rhcsa1, configure journald to store messages permanently under /var/log/journal and fall back to memory-only option if /var/log/journal directory does not exist or has permission/access issues.

 54. On rhcsa2 modify the bootloader program and set the default autoboot timer value to 2 seconds.

+55. On rhcsa1 boot messages should be present (not silenced).